-The Vice Chancellor for Enrollment Management and Student Life is responsible for administering and updating the Code.
-The VC EMSL may make amendments as necessary but will facilitate a full campus review of the Code at least every five (5) years.
+The Dean of Students is responsible for administering and updating the Code.
+The Dean of Students may make amendments as necessary but will facilitate a full campus review of the Code at least every five (5) years.

 Student Conduct Advisor.
 The role of the Student Conduct Advisor is to provide guidance regarding the Code and its procedures.
 The Student Conduct Advisor is responsible for the following: monitoring the structure and process of Hearing Boards; providing training for Hearing Board Members; determining the appropriate venue for any cases in which the type(s) of violation(s) are not clearly or solely either nonacademic or academic misconduct, or in which the academic misconduct may fall within the purview of more than one academic unit; and maintaining all reports of all case resolutions, providing relevant sanction information to the appropriate Dean and/or administrator(s), and producing an annual, statistical summary of all informal and formal adjudication actions.

 Hearing Board Chair.
 The role of the Hearing Board Chair is to managing the formal hearing process.
 The Hearing Board chair is responsible for the following: scheduling hearings; receiving and providing all relevant documents to hearing board members, and parties, conducting hearings; and drafting the final report.
 The Hearing Board Chair is a non-voting member of the Hearing Board but may vote only in the case of a tie.
-Hearing Board Chairs are appointed on an annual basis by the VC EMSL.
-The VC EMSL may revoke or extend appointments.
+Hearing Board Chairs are appointed on an annual basis by the Dean of Students.
+The Dean of Students may revoke or extend appointments.

 Hearing Board.
 The role of the Hearing Board is to determine whether a student is responsible for a violation of the Code.
-The Hearing Boards consist of four (4) members who are appointed on an annual basis by the VC EMSL.
-The Hearing Board consists of one faculty member, one staff member and two students.
-The VC EMSL will appoint a pool of panelists on an annual basis.
-The VC EMSL may revoke or extend appointments.
+The Hearing Boards consist of four (4) members who are appointed on an annual basis by the Dean of Students.
+The Hearing Board consists of one faculty member, one staff member, and two students.
+The Dean of Students will appoint a pool of panelists on an annual basis.
+The Dean of Students may revoke or extend appointments.
 At least one-half of the members of the Hearing Board must be students currently enrolled at the University of Michigan-Dearborn.

-Student Board members are appointed by the VC ESML, in consultation with Student Government, for one year terms.
+Student Board members are appointed by the Dean of Students, in consultation with Student Government, for one-year terms.
 Appointees need not be members of Student Government but must be enrolled as students.
-To be eligible for Board membership, the student must be in good academic standing, and be under no current restrictions as a result of Code violation.
+To be eligible for Board membership, the student must be in good academic standing and be under no current restrictions as a result of Code violation.

-Faculty Board members are appointed by the Faculty Senate for staggered three year Appointees need not be members of the Faculty Senate, but they must hold tenured positions as associate or full professors.
-The Staff Board member is appointed by the Staff Senate for a three year term.
+Faculty Board members are appointed by the Faculty Senate for staggered three year terms.
+Appointees need not be members of the Faculty Senate, but they must hold tenured positions as an associate or full professors.
+The Staff Board member is appointed by the Staff Senate for a three-year term.
 The appointee need not be a member of the Staff Senate but must be a permanent employee in a staff position.